-Order Oil Online To Get The Best Price
+Order Heating Oil Online To Get The Best Price

 Check Your Heating Oil Tank Gauge And Reorder Oil At A Quarter Full

-Make sure you check your float gauge on a regular basis so you don’t run out of heating oil.
+Make sure you learn how to check your float gauge and avoid running out of heating oil.
 Order heating oil online when your gauge reads one quarter full.
 And if you want to make sure you do not run out again, consider getting a Smart Oil Gauge for your tank.
 The Smart Oil Gauge gives you a readout of your oil level on your smart phone.
 It will send you text and email alerts when the tank is low as well.